nesun3/ci-cd-sap-cloud-integration/.config/README.md

 5. **[Optional]** Microsoft Teams Channel Webhook configuration:
     - *Configure only in case you want to send Notification to your MS Teams Channel.*
     - Create Incoming Webhooks for your MS Teams Channel.
 Copy and store the webhook address.
-6. **[Optional]** You can download the test packages from the GitHub repository [Repo name], which you can readily use for testing.
+6. **[Optional]** You can download the test packages from the GitHub repository [test](https://github.com/nesun3/ci-cd-sap-cloud-integration/tree/65a235cb8e92a9256972e32a0b39958884563717/test), which you can readily use for testing.
 You can explore various combinations within each of the test packages and integration flows and try out the overall solution in your trial or non-production tenant.
 While you can also use your own test packages and integration flows, these are provided for quick reference to get you started.